Last Updated: December 2023

 Elections Ontario recognizes the definition of personal information set out in Ontario’s Freedom of Information and Protection of Privacy Act.
 We manage and protect personal information in accordance with the 10 Canadian Standards Association (CSA) model code principles.
 These principles are reflected in Canadian and Ontario privacy laws, and in the privacy laws of other jurisdictions.

-We endeavour to adhere to the privacy best practices set out by the Information and Privacy Commissioner of Ontario (IPC), the Office of the Privacy Commissioner of Canada, and other authoritative sources of guidance.
+We adhere to the privacy best practices set out by the Information and Privacy Commissioner of Ontario (IPC), the Office of the Privacy Commissioner of Canada, and other authoritative sources for guidance.

 Elections Ontario also collects the personal information of its employees, workers and independent contractors, including social insurance numbers, for purposes related to the employment relationship.

-Elections Ontario may also collect and use personal information for administrative and/or operational purposes.
+Elections Ontario may also collect and use personal information for administrative and/or operational purposes, such as completing Vote by Mail application requests.

 Pursuant to section 17.4 of the Election Act, electors’ personal information is used for election purposes only and cannot be used for commercial purposes.
 We do not sell or rent your personal information to third parties.
 Personal information collected by Elections Ontario may be used:

-- to maintain the voters list, the Register of Absentee Voters and the Ontario Register of Future Voters
+- to maintain the Permanent Register of Electors for Ontario (the “Register”), the Register of Absentee Voters and the Ontario Register of Future Voters

 - to administer provincial elections and by-elections under the Election Act